giacomoorsi/DXR-MRTK/README.md

 # DXR with Mixed Reality Toolkit
 DXR is a library for visualizing data in virtual and augmented reality systems.
-It was built in 2018 by leveraging the tools provided by the Unity library made by Microsoft for developing applications for HoloLens 1 called HoloToolkit.
+It was built in 2018 by using the tools provided by the Unity library made by Microsoft for developing applications for HoloLens 1 called [https://github.com/MSHoloLens/HoloToolkit-Unity](HoloToolkit).

 With the introduction of HoloLens 2, Microsoft decided to discontinue support for HoloToolkit, creating a new library of tools for the development of augmented reality applications called [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity).
 This new library takes some of the functionalities of HoloToolkit, but for some features it completely overturns the functioning logic.